gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 ## V. The Absurd and Time — Together

-Read together, Camus and Seneca produce a complete philosophical position:
+Read together, Camus and Seneca produce a complete philosophical position.

-**The world will not give you meaning.**
+The world will not give you meaning.
 This is Camus's premise.
 Accept it.
 Stop waiting for the silence to break.

-**Your time is the only thing you have.**
+Your time is the only thing you have.
 This is Seneca's premise.
 Take it seriously.
 Stop giving it away by default.

 The synthesis:

-If the world is silent —
+If the world is silent,
-if meaning is not given but made — then the only raw material you have for making it is time.
+if meaning is not given but made, then the only raw material you have for making it is time.

-Your time, spent on what you chose, in full awareness of the silence, without the consolation of an answer that was never coming —

-this is what a life is.
+Your time, spent on what you chose, in full awareness of the silence, without the consolation of an answer that was never coming, this is what a life is.

 Not the achievement of meaning.
 The construction of it,
 moment by moment,
-from the only material available:

-the hours that are genuinely yours.
+from the only material available: the hours that are genuinely yours.

 **Sisyphus with his hours:**

 Return to Sisyphus.

-The boulder is the task —
+The boulder is the task,
-whatever task you have chosen
-or been given.
+whatever task you have chosen or been given.
-The hill is time — finite, steep.
+The hill is time, finite, steep.
 The descent is the moment of consciousness.

 But Seneca adds something Camus does not: